 - Blood tests to measure the levels of a pregnancy hormone called human chorionic gonadotropin (hCG).
 An ectopic pregnancy can cause hCG levels to rise more slowly than a healthy pregnancy.

 - Ultrasound.
-This test uses sound waves to show a picture of your baby during pregnancy.
+This test uses sound waves and a computer screen to show a picture of your baby inside the womb.
 An ultrasound can be done by putting the ultrasound instrument on the your belly (an abdominal ultrasound) or using a wand-like instrument inside the vagina (a transvaginal ultrasound).
 Providers often use transvaginal ultrasound to find an ectopic pregnancy because it can show a pregnancy earlier than an abdominal ultrasound.

 Your provider may repeat these tests if he thinks you have an ectopic pregnancy but can’t see it.
 It’s hard to see a pregnancy less than 5 weeks after your last menstrual period.

 If you’re having heavy bleeding, your provider may need to do surgery to diagnose an ectopic pregnancy.

 How is an ectopic pregnancy treated?

 - Medicine.
 Your provider gives you an injection of medicine called methotrexate to stop the embryo from growing.
 This treatment works best if the embryo is small and in the fallopian tube.

 - Surgery.
 Your provider removes the embryo with surgical instruments placed through very small cuts in the belly.
 This type of surgery is called laparoscopic surgery.

 After treatment, your provider regularly checks your hCG levels until they return to zero.
 This can take a few weeks.
 If your levels stay high, it may mean that you still have ectopic tissue in your body.
 If so, you may need more treatment with methotrexate or surgery to remove the tissue.